hpssjellis/google-should-make-tensorflowTinyJS/README.md

 #### 15
-### Exit
+### Credits

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>
-Exciting to be part of the TensorflowJS community that has so much potential for the future of ML.
+It is exciting to be part of the TensorflowJS community that has so much potential for the future of ML on Edge Devices.

 Thank you, by Jeremy Ellis<br><br>